stufield/gitr/cran-comments.md

 # This is a re-release to CRAN

-* version: `v0.0.1` -> `v0.0.2`
+* version: `v0.0.2` -> `v0.1.0`

-* this submission updates functionality and fixes minor bugs that have been reported by users.
+* this submission involves a major renaming of functions that should be captured in a versioned release.

-* since it is a minor submission, I do not anticipate major concerns from CRAN.
+  As such, resubmitting to CRAN so users will have access to a frozen version of `v0.1.0` which still being able to access `v0.0.2`.

-* *note*: this is a presubmission for an eventual `v0.1.0` release in the coming weeks
+* since there are mostly API and internal changes, I do not a anticipate major concerns from CRAN.

 ## R CMD check results